The SWRB has two roles in social work education:

 - to recognise social work qualifications that meet our Programme Recognition Standards (PRS)

-- to work with providers and the bodies that set standards for social work education and training in NZ, to promote and set standards for those programmes.
+- to work with providers and the bodies that set standards for social work education and training in NZ, to promote and set standards.

 NZ-recognised social work qualifications